-Historical anthropogenic emissions used in this study are mostly obtained from the Community Emissions Data System (CEDS) emission inventory (Hosely et al., 2018).
+Historical anthropogenic emissions used in this study are obtained from the Community Emissions Data System (CEDS) emission inventory (Hosely et al., 2018).
 CEDS is an updated global emission inventory which provides sectoral, gridded, and monthly emissions of reactive gases and aerosols from 1750-2014 for use in the CMIP6 experiment (Eyring et al. 2016; Hosely et al., 2018).
-Here we use the CEDS anthropogenic emissions of NO_x, CO, SO2, NH3, non-methane volatile organic compounds (NMVOCs), and carbonaceous aerosols (black carbon (BC) and organic carbon (OC)) (Table 2).
+Here we use the CEDS anthropogenic emissions of NOx, CO, SO2, NH3, non-methane volatile organic compounds (NMVOCs), and carbonaceous aerosols (black carbon (BC) and organic carbon (OC)) (Table 2).
 We also include three-dimensional aircraft emissions of several gases and aerosols in the model.
 The historical global biomass burning emission inventory is obtained from van Marle et al. (2017) which is also used for the CMIP6 experiment.
-We also incorporate emissions from the Atmospheric Chemistry and Climate Model Intercomparison Project (ACCMIP) inventory (http://accent.aero.jussieu.fr/ACCMIP.php, last access: 14 Jun 2020; Lamarque et al., 2010) and from Wu et al. (2020) for emissions not included in CEDS data set.
-These mainly apply to oceanic emissions, soil NO_x emissions, and volcanic SO2 emissions.
-Several sources (e.g. oceanic acetaldehyde emissions (Millet et al., 2010; Wang et al., 2019)) have not yet been included in this model version.
+Prescribed soil NOx, volcano SO2, and ocean dimethyl sulfide (DMS) emissions from the CMIP5 dataset are also included.

 Table 2 lists the amount of annual total emissions of chemicals used in this study separated by emission sectors averaged over 2012-2014.
 Figure 2a and 2b shows the spatial distributions of annual NO (not including lightning emissions which will be discussed below separately) and CO emissions.
 Global annual total emissions of NO (not including lightning emissions) and CO are 111.1 and 925.5 Tg year-1, respectively.
-The global anthropogenic emissions are relatively flat in 2012-2014 (e.g., from 614.7 to 619.6 Tg year-1 for CO), while the biomass burning emissions have much stronger interannual variability (e.g., varying from 209 to 256 Tg year-1 for CO).
+The global anthropogenic emissions are relatively flat in 2012-2014 (e.g. from 614.7 to 619.6 Tg year-1 for CO), while the biomass burning emissions have much stronger interannual variability (e.g., varying from 209 to 256 Tg year-1 for CO).
 As pointed out by Hosely et al. (2018), CEDS anthropogenic emissions are generally higher than previous inventories.
-For instance, the anthropogenic NO_x and CO emissions are, respectively, about 10% and 8% higher compared to CMIP5 emissions in 1980-2000 periods.
+For instance, the anthropogenic NOx and CO emissions are, respectively, about 10% and 8% higher compared to CMIP5 emissions in 1980-2000 periods.
 This is likely due to the updates of emission factors and inclusions of new emission sectors (Hosely et al., 2018).
-Compared to CMIP5, biomass burning emissions used in CMIP6 for the 2000 condition is about 20% and 30% lower for CO and OC, respectively, but is about 17% higher for NO_x (Fig. 13 in van Marle et al., 2017).
+Compared to CMIP5, biomass burning emissions used in CMIP6 for the 2000 condition is about 20% and 30% lower for CO and OC, respectively, but is about 17% higher for NOx (Fig. 13 in van Marle et al., 2017).

-225 2.5.2 Online emissions
+2.5.2 Online emissions

 BCC-GEOS-Chem v1.0 includes a number of climate-sensitive natural sources.
 Biogenic emissions of NMVOCs are calculated online using the Model of Gases and Aerosols (MEGAN) algorithm (Guenther et al., 2012) in the land module.
 MEGAN estimates biogenic emissions as a function of an emission factor at standard condition, a normalized emission activity factor relative to the standard condition, and a scaling ratio which accounts for canopy production and loss.
-The emission activity factor is further determined by surface or plant parameters such as leaf age and LAI diagnosed in BCC-AVIM, as well as meteorological variables such as radiation and temperature.
+The emission activity factor is further determined by surface or plant parameters such as leaf age and LAI diagnosed in

+BCC-AVIM, as well as meteorological variables such as radiation and temperature.
 The annual biogenic isoprene emissions calculated in BCC-GEOS-Chem v1.0 are 410.0 Tg year-1 averaged for 2012-2014 period with a relatively small interannual variability (404.6 to 415.2 Tg year-1).
 This is close to but lower than estimates from the literature (500-750 Tg, Guenther et al., 2012).
 The model captures the hot spots of biogenic isoprene emissions in the tropical continents and the southeastern US (Fig. 2c).